dabeng/OrgChart/README.md

       <td>function</td>
       <td>no</td>
       <td></td>
-      <td>It can often be useful to know when your table has fully been initialised, data loaded and rendered, particularly when using an ajax data source.
+      <td>It can often be useful to know when your table has fully been initialised, data loaded and rendered.
 It receives one parament: "$chart" stands for jquery object of initialised chart.</td>
     </tr>
     <tr>
       <td>icons</td>